suzuki-hpc/SC23-AD/README.md

 ```

 `<solver>` is set to 0, 1, or 2 and specifies the solver used.
 The
-numbers indicates FP64, mixed-precision, and integer-based solvers,
+numbers indicate FP64, mixed-precision, and integer-based solvers,
 respectively. `<m>` is the restart period, and `<bit>` is the manually
-assigned fractional bit length.
+set fractional bit length.
 For simplicity, the CA provides two Zsh
-scripts perform all test cases in the article:
+scripts that perform all the tests at once:

 ```shell
 zsh run.sh
 zsh run_sub.sh
 ```

 `run.sh` performs all tests using `seq.exe` and `multi.exe`.
-If these
+If the two
-tests are performed successfully, text files having the results are
+scripts successfully run, the test results are saved in the
-generated in the `Work/Result/<test name>` directories with the name
+`Work/Result/<test name>` directory, with a name that includes the
-including the used parameters.
-Each file contains the convergence
+parameters used.
+Each resulting file contains the convergence history,
-history, the implicit relative residual norm, the execution time of the
+the implicit relative residual norm, the execution time of the solution
-solution process, the number of iterations, and the explicit relative
+process, the number of iterations, and the explicit relative residual
-residual norm, in that order.
-The pair of the execution time and the
+norm, in that order.
+The pair of the execution time and the number of
-number of iterations corresponds to an entry of the tables in the
+iterations corresponds to an entry of the tables in the article.
+If the
-article.
-If the executables properly work, the execution time should be a few seconds to a few dozen seconds, and the number of iterations should be several dozen.
+executables properly work, the execution time should be a few seconds to
+a few dozen seconds, and the number of iterations should be several
+dozen.

 `run_sub.sh` perform the tests using `sub.exe`.
-The results of the tests are written to a file in the `Work/Result/<test name>_sub` directories.
-All texts contain the same items to the ones of the former tests.
+The results of
+these tests are saved in the `Work/Result/<test name>_sub` directories.
+All results contain the same items as the results above.

-### 3. Drawing graphs
+### 3. Visualization

 Finally, the tables and graphs in the article are reproduced by the
 Python scripts as follows: